shapeoko/Docs/content/index.md

 _Never operate the machine without adequate safety gear for the current task.
 Never reach into the machine's operating envelope while it is running.
 Always have a means of safely disabling the machine's motion and spindle.
 Never leave the machine operating un-attended.
 There is an [operating checklist](http://www.shapeoko.com/wiki/index.php/Operating\_Checklist) which should always be followed._

+##Getting Started

+Please read through the assembly instructions in their entirety.
+If you have any questions or concerns or problems, please contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com) or post a question on [the project wiki](http://www.shapeoko.com/forum/viewforum.php?f=10).
+Lots of people, from diverse backgrounds, many with no prior CNC or woodworking or machining experience have successfully assembled and operated machines.
+Like most things in life, what one gets out of it, reflects the effort and preparation and patience which one exerts.

 ###Overview

 1. Review the parts in your kit and the instructions